MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 3. Select **See all**.
 4. In the **Environment Encryption** section, select **Manage**, and then select **Confirm**.
 5. Under **Return to standard encryption management**, select **Return** .
-6. For Production environments, confirm the environment by entering the environment's name.
+6. For production environments, confirm the environment by entering the environment's name.
 7. Select **Confirm** to return to standard encryption key management.

 To perform this task using PowerShell, see [Set-CrmProtectWithMicrosoftKey](/powershell/module/microsoft.xrm.onlinemanagementapi/set-crmprotectwithmicrosoftkey?view=dynamics365ce-ps).